Hlamong55/Hlamong55/README.md

 ## 🦾 About Me
 My development journey started with HTML, CSS, and JavaScript.
 Now, I specialize in modern frameworks and libraries like React.js and Tailwind CSS to build responsive, dynamic, and visually appealing web applications.

-Currently, I'm expanding my expertise by working on full-stack projects, learning Node.js, Express.js, and MongoDB, and integrating JWT authentication for secure web applications.
+Currently, I'm expanding my expertise by working on full-stack projects, learning Next.js, TypeScript, and MongoDB, and integrating JWT authentication for secure web applications.

 -------------------